vrsen-ai-solutions/agency-swarm-mcp/README.md

 - Create competing products based on Agency Swarm MCP

 See the [LICENSE](LICENSE) file for the complete license text and [licensing details](docs/licensing.md) for more information.

+## Upstream: Task Master

+This project is based on [Task Master](https://github.com/eyaltoledano/claude-task-master).
+Most users do not need to reference upstream docs unless contributing to core or troubleshooting advanced issues.
+All rules in `.cursor/rules` are inherited from Task Master unless otherwise noted.